Frequently Asked Questions

 What will be the role of the president’s cabinet?

 The president’s cabinet is an advisory group.
 Members will provide counsel and suggestions to the president as the Program Prioritization process enters the implementation stage, as they do on other matters of importance to the university.

 The Executive Budget Committee is a subgroup of the president’s cabinet.
 It will be co-chaired by Lisa Freeman, executive vice president and provost, and Al Phillips, vice president for administration and finance.
 Other EBC members include Jerry Blazey, interim vice president for research and innovation partnerships, Brett Coryell, vice president for information technology, and Mike Mann, associate vice president for state and government relations and Board liaison.
-Mark Falkoff, vice chair of the Academic Planning Council; and Mark Riley, chair of the Resource, Space and Budget Committee of the University Council will meet regularly with the EBC to provide feedback on design of a multiyear budget process, and implementation of program prioritization.
+Mark Falkoff, vice chair of the Academic Planning Council; and Mark Riley, chair of the Resource, Space and Budget Committee of the University Council will meet regularly with the EBC to provide feedback on the design of a multiyear budget process and implementation of program prioritization.

 How will shared governance be involved in the implementation stage?